Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > The bearing of a child takes nine months, no matter how many women are assigned.

 Not only derogatory but illogical.
-Finding nine women in the vicinity who will deliver ten babies in half a month is just a search.
-(Finding developers who can save a failing project is a question of payment.)
+Finding nine women in the vicinity who will deliver even **ten** babies in half a month is an ordinary search.
+(Finding expert developers who can save a failing project is a question of payment.)

-[Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausible (albeit about languages, 1975):
+[Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausible (albeit about programming languages, 1975):

 > It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with **ten** blunt axes instead.

-(To add only that the sharpest axes in clumsy hands may have already destroyed pencils beyond repair.)
+(To add only that the sharpest axes in clumsy hands may have already destroyed all pencils beyond repair.)

 ## Bitter words